PADeCI/demog-mx/README.md

 At this stage, the person can decide what to do with data and proceed with her own analysis.

 # Folders' description :card_index_dividers:
-**1. R:**  This folder stores a single R script that contains two functions needed for the non-homogeneous model.
+**1. R:**  This folder stores a single R script that contains functions needed for modeling purposes.

 **2. analysis:** The analysis folder contains R script files that manage data wrangling, demographic projections, modeling and verification for consistency among scripts themselves and official data.